belgium

 Belgium observes ten public holidays every year, which employees are entitled to be paid for.
 Days off in lieu should be given for any public holidays that fall on Sundays, or days that the employee would not normally work.

 Paid leave is generally 20 days per year, although this can be increased to 24 for employees that work six days per week.
-Notably, employees in Belgium are not allowed to carry over any unused leave into the following year.
+Normally, employees in Belgium are not allowed to carry over any unused leave into the following year.
+However, there are some exceptions for employees who have been off work due to illness, work-related injury, maternity or paternity leave, adoption or foster care, and were unable to use up their paid leave as a result.
+In these cases, unused days can be carried over for up to two years.

-Paid sick leave entitlement is 100% of salary, paid by the employer, for the first 30 days of any certified illness.
+Paid sick leave entitlement is 100% of salary, paid by the employer, for the first 30 days of any illness that has been certified by a medical professional.
 After this, employees receive 60% of their normal salary, paid for by the state Health Insurance Fund.

 Maternity leave entitlement is 15 paid weeks, which is generally six weeks prior to the due date and nine weeks after it; this can be increased by a further four weeks if it’s a multiple birth or if there are complications.
+The last week before the due date and the nine weeks post-birth are mandatory.
 The National Health Service pays about 82% of full pay (no ceiling) for the first month, then 75% of full pay (subject to ceiling) for the remainder of the leave.

 Belgium Payroll: A Summary